AllenDowney/ThinkDataStructures/day05/README.md

 Write a couple of sentences describing the main purpose of a hash function.
 Are there any requirements or limitations when hashing?

-Finish the implementation of MyBetterMap (ch.
-15.3):
+Finish the implementation of MyHashMap (ch.
+15.3-15.4):
-* In MyBetterMap: Fill in the body of `containsKey`
+* Fill in the body of `containsKey`
 * Fill in the body of `containsValue()`

-Finish the implementation of MyHashMap (ch.
-15.4):
 * Fill in the body of `rehash()`

-Briefly describe the key differences and improvements between MyLinearMap and MyBetterMap.
-MyBetterMap and MyHashMap?
+Briefly describe the key differences and improvements between MyLinearMap and MyHashMap?

 ## Problems